The Exuma Islands, Bahamas

 Georgetown: Capital of the Exuma Islands, and located on Great Exuma Island, this town, with a natural deep water harbor, is home to less than 3000 people and has shops, such as the Straw Market, restaurants and bars.

 Stocking Island Chill and Chat Pig Roast: Located on the Elizabeth Harbour side of Stocking Island, this restaurant and bar complex provides a pig roast every Sunday from 12:00noon to 7:00pm including volleyball.

-Enjoy the Exuma islands on a Bahamas yacht charter from Nassau to Georgetown, on Great Exuma Island, a charter that begins and ends in Nassau, or a charter that might begin or end in Staniel Cay.
+Enjoy the Exuma islands on an Exumas Island yacht charter from Nassau to Georgetown, on Great Exuma Island; a Bahamian yacht charter that begins and ends in Nassau, or could begin in Nassau and end in Georgetown, or could be a yacht charter that begins and ends in Staniel Cay.